mramshaw/Elastic/README.md

 ## DELETE

-Deletes the specified index (and apparently all of the indexed data as well):
+Deletes the specified index (and all of the indexed data as well):

 ```
 DELETE school